EU releases symbolic gas and preliminary oil cap price numbers

 “In October Urals averaged ~$70.
 Russia’s budget assumes Urals price will be $70 in 2023, decline to $65 in 2025.
 And with Urals roughly at $60 the budget earns ‘base’ O&G revenue, i.e. no new savings,” said Ivan Tkachev, the economics editor at RBC and one of the most respected business journalists in Russia.

-The proposal also includes a 45 day grace period that will exempt any oil loaded before the embargo comes into force but delivered afterwards, provided that it is delivered before January 18.
+The proposal also includes a 45-day grace period that will exempt any oil loaded before the embargo comes into force but delivered afterwards, provided that it is delivered before January 18.

 The Russian Duma voted through the 2022-25 budget in the second of three readings on November 21, setting the assumed price for oil this year at $70 and forecasting a budget deficit of 2% of GDP, in keeping with the Ministry of Finance (MinFin) forecasts for the deficit made in April at St Petersburg International Economic Forum (SPIEF).